pedrolunasr/pedrolunasr/README.md

 ### Hi there my name is Pedro Luna

-- 🔭 I’m currently working on front-end development
-- 🌱 I’m currently learning game programing using Unity
+- 🌱 I’m currently working as a QA for INDRA
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy playing all types of games, from tabletop to electronic.